The Gumps: Characters and story

 The Gumps were utterly ordinary: chinless, bombastic blowhard Andy Gump (short for Andrew), who is henpecked by his wife, Min (short for Minerva); their sons Chester and baby Goliath (plus an unnamed daughter in college and an unnamed son in the Navy); wealthy Uncle Bim; and their annoying maid Tilda.
 They had a cat named Hope and a dog named Buck.
 The idea was envisioned by Joseph Patterson, editor and publisher of the Chicago Tribune, who was important in the early histories of Little Orphan Annie and other long-run comic strips.
 Patterson referred to the masses as "gumps" and thought a strip about the domestic lives of ordinary people and their ordinary activities would appeal to the average American newspaper reader.
 He hired Smith to write and draw the strip, and it was Smith who breathed life into the characters.
 Smith was the first cartoonist to kill off a regular character: His May 1929 storyline about the death of Mary Gold caused a national sensation.

-The Sunday page also included several toppers over the course of the run: Old Doc Yak (Dec 7, 1930 - Feb 25, 1934), Cousin Juniper (Jan 2, 1944-1955) and Grandpa Noah (1955).
+The Sunday page also included several toppers over the course of the run: Old Doc Yak (Dec 7, 1930 – Feb 25, 1934), Cousin Juniper (Jan 2, 1944–1955) and Grandpa Noah (1955).

 Debut

 The Gumps made its debut in an unusual way.
 Cartoonist Sidney Smith had previously drawn and written Old Doc Yak, a talking-animal strip that sustained only a brief run.
 The very last Old Doc Yak strip depicted Yak and his family moving out of their house, while wondering who might move into the house next.
 On Thursday, February 8, 1917, the last panel showed only the empty house.
 On Monday, February 12, 1917, after the Gumps were introduced in the space formerly occupied by Old Doc Yak, they moved into the house formerly occupied by the Yak family.
-(Old Doc Yak would reappear as a topper for The Gumps Sunday page from 1930-34.)
+(Old Doc Yak would reappear as a topper for The Gumps Sunday page from 1930 to 1934.)

 The Gumps had a key role in the rise of syndication when Robert R. McCormick and Patterson, who had both been publishing the Chicago Tribune since 1914, planned to launch a tabloid in New York, as comics historian Coulton Waugh explained: